realFrankieWilson/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 2.
 * Groups
-id: prints all the groups the current user is part of.
+groups: prints all the groups the current user is part of.

 ## Task 3.
 * New owner